v4nn4/v4nn4.github.io/content/posts/procedural-glyph-generation/index.md

 {{<figure width=256 align=center src="matrix.png">}}

-Imagine you have a square grid with nine dots.
-How many unique shapes, or glyphs, can you create by connecting these dots with lines?
-Let’s calculate :
+Imagine a simple square grid with nine dots like the one above.
+What if you were challenged to draw as many unique shapes or "glyphs" as possible by connecting these dots?
+At first glance, it seems straightforward, but let's dive deeper into the complexity.
-- With 9 dots we get $(9\times8)/2=36$ possible lines, or strokes, since each dot has to be linked with another one but not itself, and we want to avoid double counting
-- Every stroke is either present or not in a glyph, so there are $2^{36}=6.8$ billion possible glyphs!

-This is obviously too much, so let’s put some constraints on the type of glyphs that we are interested in.

-First, we want to introduce the notion of equivalence classes.
-We define an equivalence class as a set of glyphs that are all equal in some sense.
-For instance, let’s say that two glyphs are equal if we can find a combination of 90° rotations, horizontal and vertical flips such that one glyph is transformed into the other one.
-The idea is that if a set of classes would form an alphabet, then no letter would « change » when reading upside down or through a mirror as it happens with Roman letters p, q, b and d.
+Each of the nine dots can be connected in pairs, forming lines that are the strokes of our glyphs.
+Calculating all possible pairings, we find there are $(9\times8)/2=36$ unique strokes.
+Now, considering each stroke can either be included in or excluded from a glyph, the potential combinations explode to a staggering $2^{36} = 6.8$ billion possible glyphs!
+Clearly, this number is impractically high for any useful application.

+To manage this complexity, we introduce a concept called equivalence classes.
+These classes group glyphs that are visually identical under certain transformations, such as 90° rotations and horizontal or vertical flips.
+This approach mirrors the challenges of traditional typography, where certain letters, like 'p', 'q', 'b', and 'd', appear as mirrored or rotated versions of each other.
+This set of transformations is known in mathematics as the [dihedral group](https://en.wikipedia.org/wiki/Dihedral_group) $D_4$.

 {{<figure width=256 align=center caption="An example of an equivalence class.
 All element of the class can be transformed into each other using symmetries and rotations" src="glyph-equivalence-class.svg">}}

-Then we want no hanging strokes.
-For instance in the French é, the accent is hanging above the letter e.
-We can enforce this by making sure that the glyph, viewed as a graph of strokes, is connected.
+Next, we aim to avoid any isolated strokes.
+Take, for example, the French letter 'é', where the accent appears detached above the letter 'e'.
+To address this, we ensure that our glyphs are fully connected, meaning every stroke must link to another, creating a cohesive graph of lines without any floating elements.

+By focusing only on distinct visual symbols that remain consistent under these transformations, we significantly reduce the number of relevant glyphs, making it feasible to create a unique, usable set.
+Let's explore how we can harness this concept to design an effective glyph generation engine.

 ## A search algorithm

-Our goal is now to find all glyph equivalence classes.
-A natural idea is to first look for classes with one stroke, then two strokes, three strokes, etc. This works as a k+1-glyph is made from a k-glyph, which will be part of a k-equivalence class.
+Our objective is to identify all glyph equivalence classes.
+A practical approach is to first look for classes with one stroke, then two strokes, three strokes, etc. This mewthod works as a k+1-glyph is made from a k-glyph, which will be part of a k-equivalence class.

 {{< figure align=center caption="All equivalence classes using 6 strokes.
 The 6-glyph contains all used strokes." src="6-glyph.svg" >}}

-As shown in the above example, the number of classes will follow a bell curve.
-This is expected as we are limited at the beginning because of the connectivity constraint and also at the end because fewer strokes become available.
+As shown in the above example, the number of classes will tend to resemble a bell curve.
+Initially, the number of possible classes is restricted by the need for all elements to connect, while later stages see limitations due to a diminishing number of available strokes.

 {{< figure align=center caption="All equivalence classes using 10 strokes this time." src="10-glyph.svg" >}}

-A naive search algorithm could be written as such:
+Here's how a basic search algorithm might operate:

-1. Assume only a single 1-glyph.
-This will be our starting point
+1. Begin with a single stroke, considering this our initial glyph
-2. For each remaining stroke, check whether adding it to the 1-glyph creates a new valid glyph.
-Glyphs are valid if they are connected and if their equivalence class has not been computed yet
+2. For each additional stroke, check if adding it to the existing glyph forms a new valid configuration.
+A glyph qualifies as valid if it is connected and its equivalence class hasn't yet been identified
-3. Repeat the process, using k-glyphs to search for k+1-glyphs
+3. Continue this process, using existing glyphs with k strokes to explore possibilities for glyphs with k+1 strokes
-4. Stop with the single n-glyph that uses all n strokes
+4. The algorithm concludes when it creates the unique glyph that incorporates every possible stroke

 Here is an implementation in Python: